sureskumar/super-shapes/README.md

 # Super Shapes `⌘ + Y`
-Super shapes is a sketch plugin to generate cool geometric shapes using super formula.
+Super shapes is a sketch plugin to generate complex cool shapes using super formula.

 ## Installation